 1980 – 2005

-In the early 1980s. a logo was created called The Ribbon Leaf.
-“S” has acquired a new, more elegant shape with gentle curves.
+In the early 1980s, a logo called The Ribbon Leaf was created.
+“S” has acquired a more elegant shape with gentle curves.
 At the same time, its ends became pointed.
 The black ring was removed.
 Instead, two rounded square brackets were used to the right and left of the letter but did not touch it.
 These elements were deep red, almost burgundy.
 The general background remained white, as in the previous case.
 The inscription “SAFEWAY” appeared under the graphic composition.
-The designers chose a bold black typeface with asymmetrical serifs for it.
+The designers chose a bold black typeface with asymmetrical serifs.

 1999 – 2005

-Simultaneously with the original version of The Ribbon Leaf, its modification was used, which was adopted in the late 1990s.
-It contained the same elements as the original but in a completely different presentation.
+Simultaneously, with the original version of The Ribbon Leaf, its modification was used, which was adopted in the late 1990s.
+It contained the same elements as the original but in a different presentation.
 The “S” and the parentheses around it were white.
-To make them stand out, the developers used a negative space effect, adding a base in the form of a dark pink rectangle with rounded edges.
+The developers used a negative space effect to make them stand out, adding a base as a dark pink rectangle with rounded edges.
 In shape, it resembled a TV screen.
 At the bottom was the same deep pink SAFEWAY FOOD & DRUG lettering.
 The name of the supermarket chain was on the first line, and the short slogan was on the second.

 2005 – today